AuthMe/AuthMeReloaded/docs/config.md

         # How many minutes before resetting the count for failed logins by IP and username
         # Default: 480 minutes (8 hours)
         minutesBeforeCounterReset: 480
+        # If not empty this command will be executed instead of using the internal server ban system.
+        # Available placeholders: %player%, %ip%
+        customCommand: ''
     recoveryCode:
         # Number of characters a recovery code should have (0 to disable)
         length: 8